yesdavid/outlineR/README.md

 # outlineR

+This package is basically just a helpful wrapper around functions from mainly the Momocs (Bonhomme et al. 2014), EBImage (Pau et al. 2010), and imager (Barthelme et al. 2020) packages.
+It is designed for the fast and easy extraction of single outline shapes from, for example, stone tools from images containing multiple artefacts, such as the ones present in archaeological publications.

 ## Example

 ```
-pathname_input <- "./2_data/raw_data/Points" # where the images containing multiple artefacts are right now
+# Define where the images containing multiple artefacts are right now.
+pathname_input <- "./2_data/raw_data/Points"

-pathname_output <- "./2_data/derived_data/" # where the separate images should be saved
+# Define where the separate images should be saved.
+pathname_output <- "./2_data/derived_data/"
 ```

 1. Separate single artefacts/barbs from picture with multiple artefacts/barbs on one image.